zyachel/luanti-appimage/README.md

 ### Manual

 1. Go to [the releases page][releases page] and download [the latest release][latest release].
-2. Run the following in your terminal emulator:
+2. Modify and run the following in your terminal emulator:

 ```bash
 chmod +x ./path/to/Lunati-<version>.AppImage